Anthony, New Mexico: 2020 census

+2010 census

 As of the census of 2010, there were 9,360 people, 2,467 households, and 1,858 families residing in the city.
 The population density was 2,362.4 people per square mile.
 The racial makeup of the city was 61.5% White, 0.8% African American, 0.5% Native American, 0.1% Asian, 0.1% Pacific Islander, and 2.5% from other races.
 Hispanic or Latino people of any race were 97.4% of the population.

 There were 2,467 households, out of which 9.9% had children under the age of 5 living with them, 35.9% were under the age of 18, and 8.7% were over the age of 65.

+Income and poverty

 The median income for a household is $22,216.
 The per capita income for the city was $9,239.
 About 40.2% of the population is below the poverty line.

 Education

 Anthony is located within the Gadsden Independent School District.

 Gadsden Elementary, Loma Linda Elementary and Anthony Elementary are all located within the city boundaries.
 Gadsden High School, Gadsden Middle School, Alta Vista Early College High School and Anthony Charter School, a satellite campus of Doña Ana Community College, and a branch of New Mexico State University all sit just outside the municipality.